13 Fun Things to Do in Wilmington, Delaware

 The Long Walk and Reflecting Pool

 Constructed in 1909, Nemours Estate is a grand 77-room mansion that Alfred I. duPont had built for his second wife Alicia.
 The home is lavishly furnished, and exploring its dining room, library, and kitchens feels a lot like walking through a European palace.
-In fact, visitors will see portraits of Marie Antoinette and Louis XVI as well as a chandelier believed to be from Schonbrunn Palace in Vienna.
+In fact, we were surprised to see portraits of Marie Antoinette and Louis XVI as well as a chandelier believed to be from Schonbrunn Palace in Vienna.

 As magnificent as the mansion is, the 200 acres of formal French gardens are my favorite part of visiting Nemours.
 Manicured gardens and more rustic trails spread out in all directions from the mansion.
 The most amazing view is just below the house at the end of the “Long Walk,” a large grassy path lined with trees and sculptures.
 There, the incredible Reflecting Pool, which is so large that it was once used for boating, is capped off by a fountain that sends water 12 feet into the air.